Disclosure: I was invited to dine as a guest of the Brewhouse and Kitchen restaurant in Lichfield. The opinions below are my own and unbiased.

 The Brewhouse and Kitchen Lichfield lies close to the centre of the city, and was very easy to find.
 We arrived at the restaurant just before 7pm and parked in the public car park a couple of minutes walk away.
 This restaurant is the latest in the Brewhouse and Kitchen family of restaurants across the UK.
 They pride themselves in offering a wide selection of craft beers from across the world.
 The Lichfield restaurant even has its own microbrewery and dedicated brewer on site!

 Incidentally, all of the photos for this post were taken on the amazing Samsung Galaxy S8+ which Three kindly loaned to me.
-Keep an eye out for my review, coming soon…
+Click here to read my full review.

 And the ‘twist’ to the evening that I mention in the title of this post?
 Each item on the menu is matched to a particular type of beer, much in the way that you may have seen wines matched to food before.
 I usually drink wine when I eat out, and even then I tend to stick to the same Chardonnay or Pinot Grigio nine times out of ten!
 But for this evening, I decided to try out some of the beers on offer.
 Mark was driving this time, so he stuck to the soft drinks.

 We ordered our first drinks while we perused the food menu.
 There’s a wide range of beers available, and you can even try out a ‘beertail’ – a cocktail made using beer.
 But I opted for a Belgian lager to start the evening.
 Bellerose is described in the restaurant’s beer guide as being inspired by 1950s beers, which were ‘intensely hoppy and stoutly refreshing’.
 I really enjoyed this beer for its smooth flavour – it’s quite a strong beer though at 6.5%.